converting shoe sizes

 Use shoe trees.
 Don't wear the same pair day after day.
 Replace worn heels promptly: walking in worn heels can permanently deform a shoe's counter, the part that cups the back of the foot.

-This form of foot destruction first appeared in England between 1570 and 1580.1 In a survey conducted by Dr. Carol Frey, an orthopedic surgeon at UCLA, 88% of the women wore shoes smaller than their feet and 75% had not had their feet measured in the last five years.
-Eighty per cent of the women with shoe sizes of 8 or larger suffered from foot pain.
+Women tend to wear shoes that are too small for them.
+In a survey lead by Dr. Carol Frey, an orthopedic surgeon at UCLA, 88% of the women wore shoes smaller than their feet and 75% had not had their feet measured in the last five years.¹ Eighty per cent of the women with shoe sizes of 8 or larger suffered from foot pain.

 Footwear: A Short History of European and American Shoes.